exercism/gleam/exercises/concept/pizza-pricing/.docs/instructions.md

 1. Extra sauce: \$1
 1. Extra toppings: \$2

-When customers place and order, an additional fee is added if they only order one or two pizzas:
+When customers place an order, an additional fee is added if they only order one or two pizzas:

 - 1 pizza: \$3
 - 2 pizzas: \$2